jwodder/doapi/docs/cli/domain.rst

     doapi-domain delete-record <domain> <record id> [<record id> ...]

 Delete records of the given domain.
+If any of the given records do not exist, nothing is deleted.
 There is no output.